v-kolesnikov/cs-notes/index.md

 1 1 1 1 1 1 1 1 - the last byte figured out that way
 ```

+## ASCII table

+There is common standard in modern computers called ASCII table.
+ASCII is American Standard Code for Information Interchange.
+Literally ASCII is an alphabet for computers.

 ---

 ## References